-The Wayne County 4-H Ambassadors met last evening and made garland of popcorn and cranberries that will be hung outside the windows of the residents at the Wayne County Nursing Home as part of their monthly community service projects.
-To learn more about the Wayne County 4-H Ambassadors, please call our office at 304-272-6839.
+The Wayne County 4-H Ambassadors met on May 14 and made lots of dog and cat toys for a local animal shelter as part of their monthly community service project!
+To learn more about teen leader opportunities through the Wayne County 4-H program, please call our office at 304-272-6839.

 Our Genoa Warriors 4-H Club met recently and learned about safari habitats, animal tracks and migration in safari environments.
 The club plans to meet one more time this school year.
 Please call our office at 304-272-6839 to learn more about this club and opportunities to participate.

 On May 19, camp volunteers came to the Extension Office to reconnect and participate in trainings in preparation for 4-H camp in June.
 4-H volunteers must complete a background check, online trainings and attend meetings to prepare and plan for camp each summer.
 If you are interested in volunteering in future years, please call our office at 304-272-6839 for more information.

 Last week, Bruce Crockett of Wayne was awarded a certificate of recognition from WV Governor's Office for his 18 years of service as the Head Coach of the Wayne County 4-H Sharp Shooters.